jungmannlab/picasso/README.md

 I suggest installing it with [Anaconda / Miniconda](https://www.continuum.io/downloads) which comes bundled with many useful third-party packages and a package manager which removes the pain of building some packages by yourself.

 ### Python packages
 A few third-party Python packages are required.
-It is recommended to install them via `conda`.
+It is recommended to install them via `conda install <package>`.
+You might need to obtain packages from third-party conda channels.
+Visit [anaconda.org](anaconda.org) to search for them.
+The following packages are required:
-You might need additional conda channel, e.g. `` `conda install h5py lmfit matplotlib numba numpy pyqt pyyaml scikit-learn tifffile tqdm`
+`h5py matplotlib numba numpy pyqt pyyaml scikit-learn lmfit tifffile tqdm`

 ## Installation